 - Bills: You can show you paid bills through ATM, credit card and debit card receipts, or you can provide the actual bills for which you claimed deductions.

 - Canceled checks: Keep canceled checks you’ve written to pay for a home or fees associated with the sale of a home, renovations and nondeductible contributions to an individual retirement account.
-Also save canceled checks you’ve used to pay for charitable contributions, tax payments and alimony for at least the last seven years.
+Also save canceled checks you’ve used to pay for charitable contributions, tax payments and alimony for at least the last six years — seven if you claimed bad debt or filed a fraudulent return.

 - Employee documents: Make sure to hold on to information about dress codes, continued education and W-2 reimbursement statements or policies.